cogentcore/core/README.md

 ## Closures & anonymous functions

 It is very convenient to use anonymous functions directly in the `FunDown` (etc) and `Signal Connect` cases, but for performance reasons, it is important to be careful about capturing local variables from the parent function, thereby creating a *closure*, which creates a local stack to represent those variables.
 In the case of FunDown / FunUp etc, the impact is minimized because the function is ONLY used during the lifetime of the outer function.
 However, for `Signal Connect`, the function is itself saved and used later, so using a closure there creates extra memory overhead for each time the connection is created.
 Thus, it is generally better to avoid capturing local variables in such functions -- typically all the relevant info can be made available in the recv, send, sig, and data args for the connection function.

+## Notes on things that would perhaps be nice to change about Go..

+As the docs state, you really have to use it for a while to appreciate all of the design decisions in the language, so these are very preliminary and subject to later reconsideration..

+* Reference arg type -- the receiver arg (the "this" pointer in C++) has automagical ability to either be a pointer or a value depending on the function declaration, but other args do NOT have this flexibility.
+It means that the caller has to do a little bit of extra work adding a & or not where necessary.
+The counter-argument is presumably that this means that the caller KNOWS that by passing a pointer, the value of the arg will be changed, and that is probably a good thing.
+The same point could be made for the receiver arg, but there I suppose the syntax would have been a bit clunky and confusing.

 # TODO